 Do you want to walk in the Queenstown area?
-We are an informal walking group and we hike in the Queenstown Lakes area every Thursday whatever the weather.
-Our walks are described below and whether you walk, hike or trek, you will find a walk to suit your level of fitness.
+We are an informal walking group and we hike a different trail in the Queenstown Lakes area every Thursday whatever the weather.
+Please see our website for further details.
+Visitors to the area especially welcome.

 Commodore: David Stringerm.
 027 287 9427 p.
 03 451 1462